Chinese ATV Won’t Start – Troubleshooting Guide

 • Set the multimeter to continuity to test for a connection between two terminals.

 • Place the red lead to the positive wire connector, typically yellow and red.
-Just pick one if you are unsure; you can test the other afterward.
+Pick one if unsure; you can test the other afterward.

 • Place the black lead on frame ground.